 Dr. Gina Velasco

-My current project explores the relationship between nationalisms, diasporas, and queer genders and sexualities, with a focus on the performance art of queer artists of color in the U.S. My study is contextualized within the contemporary racial and sexual politics of the U.S. I am currently collaborating with YaliniDream, a queer Sri Lankan American artist, on an essay that describes how nationalism, experiences of war, gender, and queer sexuality inform both the content and form of her performance art.
+My second project explores the relationship between nationalisms, diasporas, and queer genders and sexualities, with a focus on the performance and video art of queer artists of color in the U.S. I am currently collaborating with YaliniDream, a queer Sri Lankan American artist, on an essay that describes how nationalism, experiences of war, gender, and queer sexuality inform both the content and form of her performance art.
 This article uses a queer diasporic framework to examine the relationship between performance art, transnational political organizing, nationalist movements in the Filipino and Sri Lankan diasporas, and cultural work around issues of gender and queer sexuality.
 Given the contemporary context of an ongoing global War on Terror, both the violence and the potential of the nation as an organizing principle continue to dominate queer diasporic subjects' relationship to notions of home and belonging.
-In addition to multi- and trans-national attachments, queer diasporic subjects must contend with the dominant U.S. racial formation, as well as the neoliberal cultural politics of a mainstream GLBT movement in the U.S. Working within both queer communities of color in the U.S. and transnational political movements across the diaspora(s), queer diasporic artists and activists have a multivalent relationship to gender, sexuality, race, and nation.
-It is this crucible of affective and material connections that I will explore in my study of performance art by queer diasporic artists of color U.S.
+In addition to multi- and trans-national attachments, queer diasporic subjects must contend with the dominant U.S. racial formation, as well as the neoliberal cultural politics of a mainstream LGBT movement in the U.S. Working within both queer communities of color in the U.S. and transnational political movements across the diaspora, queer diasporic artists and activists have a multivalent relationship to gender, sexuality, race, and nation.
+It is this crucible of affective and material connections that I will explore in my study of performance and video art by queer diasporic artists of color U.S.